Business Education | Career Readiness | Customer Service

 In addition, you’ll find a quiz at the end of each unit to measure what students learn throughout the lessons.

 These quizzes are automatically scored and can either serve as a non-graded formative assessment or a graded summative assessment.

 In the Reflect phase, students complete an activity to reflect on what they’ve learned so far.

 This involves students using critical thinking to answer questions about customer service and its role in businesses.

 You can either instruct students to answer the questions in their class journal or as part of a class discussion.

-In the Reinforce phase, students identify good and bad customer service characteristics based on real-life customer experiences.
+In the Reinforce phase, students complete up to seven projects and activities that review what they've learned in the Customer Service module. identify good and bad customer service characteristics based on real-life customer experiences.

 These activities are an excellent way to reinforce what students have learned so far by tying the lesson topics to real-life examples.